Champa: Formation and growth

-Pottery vase of the Sa Huỳnh culture, 1000 BCE.
+Pottery vase of the Sa Huỳnh culture, 1000 BC.
 The Sa Huỳnh people were the prehistoric ancestors of all Chamic peoples.

-The Chams descended from seafaring settlers who reached the Southeast Asian mainland from Borneo about the time of the Sa Huỳnh culture between 1000 BCE and 200 CE, the predecessor of the Cham kingdom.
+The Chams descended from seafaring settlers who reached the Southeast Asian mainland from Borneo about the time of the Sa Huỳnh culture between 1000 BC and AD 200, the predecessor of the Cham kingdom.
 The Cham language is part of the Austronesian family.
 According to one study, Cham is related most closely to modern Acehnese in northern Sumatra.